Which Wheat for What?

 There’s an almost endless number of crop varieties in the marketplace, but each of these varieties belong in one of the six wheat classes!
 Think about a wheat like a library… This library is made up of books from six different genres.
 While the Non-Fiction and Suspense genres may have some similar themes in some of their books, each book must be categorized in one genre to be correctly filed.

 Wheat classes are very similar to this system.
-Some kinds of wheat may be great at making similar products, they may also have large differences like plant dates and geographic locations.
+Some classes of wheat may be great at making similar products, but they may also have large differences like plant dates and geographic locations.

 Hard Red Winter has its roots firmly planted in the Great Plains (Texas, Oklahoma, Kansas, Colorado and Nebraska) and is scattered a bit in other states, as well.
 It is great for bread and all-purpose flour.
 Versatile, with excellent milling and baking characteristics for pan bread, Hard Red Winter wheat is also a choice wheat for Asian noodles, hard rolls, flat breads, general purpose flour and cereal.

 Soft Red Winter is found mostly east of the Mississippi River.
 For you cookie monsters out there, this is the wheat for you!
-It is a great, weak-gluten (low protein) wheat with excellent milling and baking characteristics for cookies, crackers, pretzels and pastries!
+It is a great, weak-gluten (low protein) wheat with excellent milling and baking characteristics for cookies, crackers, pretzels, pastries and flat breads.

 West Coast represent!
 Soft White Wheat calls the Pacific Northwest (Washington, Oregon and Idaho) its home.
-This low moisture wheat with high extraction rates creates a whiter product, making it ideal for mouth-watering cakes, pastries and Middle Eastern flatbreads.
+This low moisture wheat with high extraction rates creates a whiter product, making it ideal for mouth-watering cakes, pastries, Asian-style noodles and Middle Eastern flat breads.

 Durum is for you pasta lovers out there!
 It’s grown primarily in Montana and North Dakota with a smidge grown in Arizona, California and South Dakota.
 This wheat has a high protein (aka gluten) content that is perfecto for pasta and couscous and some Mediterranean breads.
 Durum is the hardest of all wheats and has a rich amber color.